t2tech-corp/IE7374/project-root/README.md

 * **Impact:** This led to a dramatic improvement in overall coherence and fluency of the generated text, reducing repetition effectively (in conjunction with ``repetition_penalty`` and ``no_repeat_ngram_size``).
 * **Limitations:** While greatly improving general text quality, Beam Search did not inherently resolve the stylistic drift from poetic to prose form, as it optimizes for what the underlying model considers most probable, which often defaults to the general prose learned during pre-training.

-## Evaluation Statistics
+## Evaluation Statistics & Style Metrics

-Using the 12 generated poems from the fine-tuned model, a series of evaluations were performed to assess model performance.
+Using the 12 generated poems from the fine-tuned model, a series of evaluation statistics and style metrics were calculated to assess model performance.

 **Perplexity**
 Measures how “surprised” a language model is by a given text.
 Lower perplexity means the model assigns higher probability to the text.